danielo515/danielo515.github.io/astro/src/pages/cv/cv.md

 ### Personal Skills

-- Active personality which usually motivates the whole team.
+- Strong emphasis on clear and friendly communication
-- Technical English.
-Also good for worldwide communication.
+- Passionate about sharing knowledge and mentoring
-- Autonomous self learner.
+- Experienced in managing projects successfully as a lead developer
-- Always learning and looking for growing personal and professionally.
+- Deep interest in Domain Driven Design
-- Good communication and flexibility.
+- Autonomous self learner committed to continuous personal and professional development

 ### Technical Skills